qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

 Since web browsers are not particularly well adapted to this type of rapid color change, the flicker at high speeds is rather unpleasant.
-However, as you speed up the color changes, you will start to see purple and the red and blue will become less clearly distinct.
+However, as you speed up the color changes, you will start to see purple, and the original red and blue will become less clearly distinct.
 Unlike web browsers, the SpinWheel is up to this task.
 The following program will cycle between red and blue at variable delays.
-Experiment with the value for the delay.
-At what delay do you stop distinguishing the two colors and start seeing only purple?
+Experiment with the value for the delay time.
+At what delay time do you stop distinguishing the two original colors and start seeing only purple?

 ```cpp
 #include "SpinWearables.h"